pothi/backup-wp/README.md

 ## What does each backup script do?

-- [db-backup.sh](https://github.com/pothi/backup-wp/blob/main/db-backup.sh) can take database backup with --add-drop-table option.
+- [db-backup.fish](https://github.com/pothi/backup-wp/blob/main/backup-db.fish) can take database backup.
-- [files-no-uploads-backup.sh](https://github.com/pothi/backup-wp/blob/main/files-no-uploads-backup.sh) can take files backups without uploads folder to reduce the overall size of the backup.
-Ideal for nightly backups!
-- [full-backup.sh](https://github.com/pothi/backup-wp/blob/main/full-backup.sh) can take full backup including database (that is named db.sql and is available at the WordPress core directory).
+- [full-backup.fish](https://github.com/pothi/backup-wp/blob/main/backup-db.fish) can take full backup including database (that is named **db** and is available at the WordPress core directory).
 Ideal for a weekly routine!

 ## Where are the backups stored?